-It is dominated by political and social views.
+It’s dominated by political and social views.
 If your business touches on those areas, it can be a fun place to jump on.

-Twitter’s core audience is mainly in the 18-49 age range.
+Twitter’s core audience is the 18-49 age range.
 Difficult as it may seem to believe sometimes, it also tends to pull in more educated users than other social channels.
 If this sounds like your target audience consider putting together a Twitter marketing strategy.

 But most ‘normal’ consumers treat brands and companies they see on Twitter with some wariness.
 The same way they stay away from that crazy drunk guy shouting at everybody on the way home.

-He might actually say something interesting, but it’s also as likely he’ll spew a lot of vomit over you.
+He might actually say something interesting.
+But it’s also as likely he’ll spew a lot of vomit over you.